 Head on over to our submission page.
 Fill out the request with what city/s and dates you are considering.
 Give some details about the type of wedding or event you are planning.
 Explain what type of weather you are hoping to experience (and/or avoid).
 For example, you may want to know the chance temperatures will be over 70 degrees or the level of humidity.
 You could ask about the chance that more than 2 inches of snow will fall.
 You could even get information on the risk for severe thunderstorms on your dates.
 The entry form takes less than two minutes!
 Then, a meteorologist will sort through the data and give you all the relevant information and make recommendations on what to do.
 Basically, you tell us about you and what you want and we’ll do the rest!

-Pros: You get a report with data that is relevant and specific to your needs.
+Pros: You get a report with data that is relevant and specific to your needs along with a video explanation from a meteorologist.
 You get expert advice on exact dates versus having to make your own assumptions based on monthly data.
 You can choose an unlimited number of weather variables.
+Call, text or email with any follow-up questions.

 Cons: You will have to wait a few days for the report.
 You will also have to pay a small fee.